 Based on the CPU and Memory Metrics, our stack will be able to scale up or scale in as desired.
 This way our response time will always be the same between all the servers and what matters is that our traffic doesn’t get to any instance having an overload due to CPU or memory (these are the annoying 500’s errors).

-Instance Types:
+Instance Types

 On AWS we have different instance types that we can use depending on the workload we have.
 We always recommend to choose the right instance type.

-If you yet do not know which to use, read this blog.
+If you do not yet know which to use, read this blog.

 Backup and Disaster Recovery